-Applying the theoretical techniques described above is very enlightening as it allows one to discuss various aspects of the optically induced electron transport in the system.
-On the other hand, an extended parametrization of the system, \textit{ad hoc} assumptions concerning the field screening in metal, and the oftentimes imposed reduction of the many-body problem to the one-electron problem does not allow for robust quantitative identification of the main mechanisms.
-This points at an interest in studying the optically induced electron currents in tunneling junctions using quantum time-dependent many-body methods, particularly for conditions approaching experimental ones.
-The explicitly time-dependent treatment allows one to naturally describe the situation of the short and intense optical pulses where linear approximations fail.
-Reducing parameters of the theory and avoiding adjustment to the experiment allows one to quantify various transport channels with the ultimate goal to predict the settings (the waveform of the optical pulse, the size of the junction, and an applied bias) optimal for the desired task of USTM.
+Applying the theoretical techniques described above is very enlightening as it allows one to discuss various aspects of optically induced electron transport.
+On the other hand, an extended parametrization of the system, \textit{ad hoc} assumptions concerning the field screening in metal, and the often imposed reduction of the many-body problem to the one-electron problem does not allow for robust quantitative analysis of the main mechanisms involved.
+This points at the interest in studying optically induced electron currents in tunneling junctions using quantum time-dependent many-body methods, particularly under conditions approaching experimental ones.
+The explicitly time-dependent treatment allows one to naturally describe the situation of short and intense optical driving pulses where linear approximations fail.
+Reducing parameters of the theory and avoiding adjustment to the experiment allows one to quantify various transport channels with the ultimate goal to predict the optimal settings (the waveform of the optical pulse, the size of the junction, and an applied bias) for a desired task of USTM.